ehildenb/homod/homod.md

     --- produces: true :| true :| false :| false :| true :| false :| Nil
 ```

-TODO: Talk about different things going on here.
-Make sure to mention
-partial application happening in the last example.
-Also make note of the problem
+Above are a series of examples using code from the `TESTING` module.
+The first
+few examples are basic examples using `map` over `Maybe` and `Cons`
+datatypes.
+The next couple of examples show the use of function composition and
+basic uses of `foldl`.
+Note in the seventh example, `id` is used multiple times,
-we face when the sort to infer is ambiguous.
+and Maude's sort checker is able to infer when it is the identity function over
+`Nat` and when it is the identity function over `Bool`.
+We also make use of the
+`$` precedence operator in this example to help avoid extra parentheses.
+The
+next example is another basic use of `map` over a list, though note the function
+used is `(+ 3)`.
+Here, with no additional work, Maude gives us such a partial
+application for free.
+Unfortunately, a partial function like `map even` can be
+from `Maybe{Nat}` to `Maybe{Bool}` or from `Cons{Nat}` to `Cons{Bool}`, so
+currently we are unable to infer a generic sort for such partial functions
+without additional information.
+The last example is shows function composition
+along with partial application, as well as another use of the `$`
+operator.
+Here, since a list is used, Maude is able to infer the correct sort
+for the partial function `map even`.

 Future Work
 ===========

+For future work, the main thing we would like to do would be to actually
-TODO: Actually generate the Maude code using a Full Maude parser.
+generate much of the above Maude code using a Full Maude parser.
+This would

-TODO: Lambda abstraction would be cool (we could place passed in terms in the
+allow users to write higher order functions in Haskell, and immediately see how
+that can be translated to Maude.
+One could then use some Maude-specific
+functionality, such as the ITP, to prove interesting properties about his or her
+code.

+Another interesting functionality would be adding support for translating
-correct spot inside the algebra).
-We can use one of the `LAMBDA2CL` compilers to
+Haskell's lambda abstraction.
+We could use one of the `LAMBDA2CL` compilers to
-help with this (automate the process).
-We would have to do type inference so we
+help automate this process.
+We would also have to do type inference to determine
-know which modules to import.
-We could also think about adding other "nice"
+which modules to import.
+Additionally, we could also add other "nice" things
-things which most people associate with functional programming (eg. the Haskell
+which people associate with functional programming, such as other functionality
-`Prelude`).

-TODO: More general partial application/sort inference.
+that is currently in the Haskell `Prelude`.

+Finally, we could add support for more general sort inference when using partial
+application.
+With this, `map even` could initially be inferred with a more
+general sort such as `=>{f{a}, f{b}}`, then when instantiated with a list could
+be converted to the sort `=>{Cons{a}, Cons{b}}`.
+Currently, as previously
+mentioned, Maude's parser will not accept `map even` or similar partial
+functions if the sort is ambiguous.

 References